-Best conditions for geothermal energy production can be found in the Molasse basin, a foreland basin north of the Alps.
-Geothermal projects in the central part of the Alps are very rare because of the heterogeneity and complexity of geological structures which do not provide large geothermal fields being easily detectable and accessible.
-In contrast with this the Alpine foreland is hosting several large geothermal heat generation sites and electricity power plants.
+The best conditions for geothermal energy production can be found in the Molasse basin, a foreland basin north of the Alps.
+Geothermal projects in the central part of the Alps are very rare because of the heterogeneity and complexity of geological structures, which do not provide large geothermal fields that are easily detectable and accessible.
+The Alpine foreland, however, hosts several large geothermal heat generation sites and electricity power plants.
 The rocks here are karstified so that hot water flow through the cleats is allowed.

-In Germany especially in the northern part of the Alpine Molasse Basin called Bavarian Molasse several deep and hundreds of near surface geothermal power plants are operating mostly for heat but also for electricity production.
-In Switzerland, the biggest geothermal potential is in the very north of the country in the Molasse basin as well as the Upper Rhine Graben.
-However, several deep geothermal production projects had to be stopped in Switzerland according to earthquakes triggered by drilling.
-Another popular way of geothermal heat production in Switzerland is using the heat from Switzerland's 700 road - and railway tunnels(Philipp 2013).

-To sum up, there are mostly near surface geothermal projects in the Alpine area.
-However, alone in the Molasse basin, 20 deep geothermal projects are under construction.
+In Germany, especially in the northern part of the Alpine Molasse Basin called Bavarian Molasse, several deep and hundreds of near-surface geothermal power plants are operated mostly for heat but also for electricity production.
+In Switzerland, the biggest geothermal potential is in the very north of the country in the Molasse basin and the Upper Rhine Graben.
+However, several deep geothermal production projects had to be stopped in Switzerland due to earthquakes triggered by drilling.
+Another popular way of geothermal heat production in Switzerland is using the heat from Switzerland's 700 road and railway tunnels (Philipp 2013).
+Most geothermal projects in the Alpine area are near-surface projects.
+However, in the Molasse basin, 20 deep geothermal projects are under construction.

-An evaluation of the potential of renewable sources of energy can be found in the final report of the project "Future-proof energy supply for Austria" (BMVIT 2011).
-Table 2.1.2-3 shows the potentials of RE sources of energy in PJ (Petajoule) for the year 2020 and 2050 and it summarises the growth potentials between 2020 and 2050.
-According to this it can be concluded that the highest RE potential growth between 2020 and 2050 lies in photovoltaics (+950%), in the biomass from agricultural sources (+156 %) and solar thermal energy (+133 %).
-The potentials of hydropower plants however are predicted not to expand significantly (+5 %).
-Thus, in total the RE potential of 510.3 PJ by 2020 and even of 932.8 PJ by 2050 would be possible.
+An evaluation of Austria's RES potential can be found in the final report of the Future-proof energy supply for Austria project (BMVIT 2011).
+Table 2.1.2-3 shows the RES potential in PJ (petajoule) for the year 2020 and 2050 and summarises the growth potential between 2020 and 2050.
+The highest RE growth potential between 2020 and 2050 lies in photovoltaics (+950%), in biomass from agricultural sources (+156%) and in solar thermal energy (+133%).
+The potential of hydropower plants is rather small (+5%).
+All in all, an RE potential of 510.3 PJ by 2020 and even of 932.8 PJ by 2050 would be possible.